-Every three years, the Railroad Retirement Board’s Chief Actuary conducts a study of the longevity of its annuitants, as part of a valuation of future revenues and benefit payments.
-These studies consider male and female age and service annuitants, disability annuitants, and spouse and survivor annuitants.
-The following questions and answers summarize the results of the most recent longevity study, and address the impact of the COVID-19 pandemic on mortality rates.
+Every three years, the Railroad Retirement Board’s Chief Actuary conducts a study of the longevity of the agency’s annuitants as part of a valuation of future revenues and annuity payments.
+These studies consider male and female age and service annuitants, as well as disability, spouse, and widow annuitants.
+The following questions and answers summarize the results of the most recent longevity study and address the impact of the COVID-19 pandemic on mortality rates.

 1. What were the study's findings on the life expectancy of retired male railroaders?